 - AC Power (Green LED indicator)

 - VDC Failed (Red LED indicator)

 - WDT Error (Red LED indicator)

 - Conflict (Red LED indicator)

 - Red Fail (Red LED indicator)

 - Dual Indication (Red LED indicator)

 - Yellow/Clearance Failure (Red LED indicator)

-- PCA/PC Ajar (Red LED indicator)

-- Monitor Fail/Diagnostic Failure (Red LED indicator) - 54 Channel Status Indicators (1 Red, 1 Yellow, and 1 Green LED indicator for each of the 18 channels)
+- PCA/PC Ajar (Red LED indicator) - Monitor Fail/Diagnostic Failure (Red LED indicator) - 54 Channel Status Indicators (1 Red, 1 Yellow, and 1 Green LED indicator for each of the 18 channels)

 Provide a switch to set the Red Fail fault timing.
-Ensure that when the switch is in the ON position the Red Fail fault timing value is set to $1350 \pm 150$ mode).
-Ensure that when the switch is in the OFF position the Red Fail fault timing value is set to $850 \pm 150$ mode).
+Ensure that when the switch is in the ON position the Red Fail fault timing value is set to 1350 +/- 150ms (2018 mode).
+Ensure that when the switch is in the OFF position the Red Fail fault timing value is set to 850 +/- 150ms (210 mode).

 Provide a switch to set the Watchdog fault timing.
-Ensure that when the switch is in the ON position the Watchdog fault timing value is set to $1.0 \pm 0.1$ (2018 mode).
-Ensure that when the switch is in the OFF position the Watchdog fault timing value is set to $1.5 \pm 0.1$ (210 mode).
+Ensure that when the switch is in the ON position the Watchdog fault timing value is set to 1.0 +/- 0.1s (2018 mode).
+Ensure that when the switch is in the OFF position the Watchdog fault timing value is set to 1.5 +/- 0.1s (210 mode).

 Provide a jumper or switch to set the AC line brown-out levels.
-Ensure that when the jumper is present or the switch is in the ON position the AC line dropout voltage threshold is $98 \pm 2$ Vrms, the AC line restore voltage threshold is $103 \pm 2$ Vrms, and the AC line brown-out timing value is set to $400 \pm 50$ (2018 mode).
-Ensure that when the jumper is not present or the switch is in the OFF position the AC line dropout voltage threshold is $92 \pm 2$ Vrms, the AC line restore voltage threshold is $92 \pm 2$ Vrms, the AC line restore voltage threshold is $98 \pm 2$ Vrms, and the AC line restore voltage threshold is $98 \pm 2$ Vrms, the AC line restore voltage threshold is $98 \pm 2$ Vrms, and the AC line brown-out timing value is set to $80 \pm 2$ Vrms, and the AC line brown-out timing value is set to $80 \pm 2$ Vrms, the AC line brown-out timper
+Ensure that when the jumper is present or the switch is in the ON position the AC line dropout voltage threshold is $98 \pm 2 \text{ Vrms}$, the AC line restore voltage threshold is $103 \pm 2 \text{ Vrms}$, and the AC line brown-out timing value is set to $400 \pm 50 \text{ ms}$ (2018 mode).
+Ensure that when the jumper is not present or the switch is in the OFF position the AC line dropout voltage threshold is $92 \pm 2 \text{ Vrms}$, the AC line restore voltage threshold is $98 \pm 2 \text{ Vrms}$, and the AC line brown-out timing value is set to $80 \pm 10 \text{ Vrms}$ (210 mode).

 Provide a jumper or switch that will enable and disable the Watchdog Latch function.
 Ensure that when the jumper is not present or the switch is in the OFF position the Watchdog Latch function is disabled.
 In this mode of operation, a Watchdog fault will be reset following a power loss, brownout, or power interruption.
 Ensure that when the jumper is present or the switch is in the ON position the Watchdog Latch function is enabled.
-In this mode of operation, a Watchdog Latch function be retained until a Reset command is issued.
+In this mode of operation, a Watchdog fault will be retained until a Reset command is issued.